PyPatel/Quant-Finance-Resources/README.md

   * **Options, Futures, and other Derivatives** by *John C Hull*
     - You will first need to have sound understanding of Financial Markets (Not expertise, but understanding is necessary.)
   * **Advances in Financial Machine Learning** by *Marcos Lopez de Prado*
+  * **Financial Calculus: An Introduction to Derivative Pricing** by Martin Baxter (He ran Quant for Lehman and Nomura)
   *

 ## Articles